Sedona Arizona Sunset

-Buying A House In Arizona: Get The Facts
+Buying A House In Arizona: How It’s Done And Where To Live

-Arizona’s appeal rests on economic opportunities and weather – say goodbye to dreary months of shoveling snow and hello to the Grand Canyon, Sedona’s famous red rocks and plenty of sunshine.
+Arizona’s appeal rests on its economic opportunities and weather.
+Living in Arizona, you can say goodbye to dreary months spent shoveling snow and instead say hello to the Grand Canyon, Sedona’s red rocks, the famous Four Corners Monument and plenty of sunshine.

-If this sounds like your idea of paradise, here are the facts you need about buying a house in Arizona.
+If this sounds like your idea of paradise, you’re in the right place.
+Here’s what you need to know about buying a house in Arizona.

-Buying A House In Arizona: A Smart Investment?
+Is Buying A Home In Arizona A Smart Investment?

-This kind of growth and popularity make Arizona real estate a solid investment.
-It consistently ranks as one of the most attractive states to retire.
-The growing economy and its low cost of living make Arizona a magnet to many.
-A property in Arizona can provide a good return, whether it’s a primary residence or you rent it out.
+This growth in popularity makes Arizona real estate a solid investment.
+Arizona often ranks as one of the most attractive states to retire in, and its strong economy is a magnet to many people.
+Whether you choose to live there permanently or rent it out, a property in Arizona can provide a good return on your investment.

 The Arizona Housing Market

-Statewide, it is safe to say that Arizona is a seller’s market.
-While statistics vary by city and neighborhood, on average, homes don’t stay on the market long and many sell above asking price.
-As a buyer, you need to be competitive and assertive to get the house you want.
+From a statewide perspective, it’s safe to say that Arizona is a seller’s market.
+While statistics vary by city and neighborhood, homes typically stay on the market for a relatively short time, and many of them sell above asking price.
+As a buyer, you’ll probably need to be competitive and assertive to get the house you want.

 Top Real Estate Cities In Arizona

 Rocket Homes Real Estate LLC has compiled a list of the top real estate markets for buying a house in Arizona.
-All of these are in the surrounding Phoenix area.
-Here are five of our picks.
-For the full list, visit the Rocket HomesSM Arizona page.
+For the full list, visit the Arizona page on the Rocket HomesSM website.

 Phoenix

 Phoenix is the state capital and the most populous city in Arizona.
-Its economy leans toward health care, retail, hospitality and construction.
+Its economy centers around health care, retail, hospitality and construction.

 Phoenix Real Estate Listings